php/phd/README.md

 At the moment of writing, PhD is already very fast: It can create the chunked version of PEAR's manual (some 3000 files) in less than a minute on a 2GHz system.
 It also renders the PHP and PEAR manual flawlessly.
-It does not support every DocBook 5 tag yet, and using it to render own DocBook files may need some tweaks.
+It does not support every DocBook 5 tag yet, and using it to render your own DocBook files may need some tweaks.

 ## Requirements